On this page

 - Research pension products using comparison sites such as Chant West and SuperRatings.
 Read the Product Disclosure Statement for products you are interested in, making sure you understand the fees and features.
-See also SuperGuide article Best performing pension funds over 5 years (to March 2020).
+See also SuperGuide article Best performing pension funds.

 - Research and choose an investment option.
 Most funds offer a default asset mix of growth investments (such as shares) and defensive assets (such as cash and bonds), or you may prefer to choose your own asset mix.

 - Work out how much income you want to draw in the first year, noting the minimum drawdown limit (and maximum if you’re starting a transition to retirement income stream).
 Also account for any Age Pension you may be entitled to and other sources of income.

 - Decide which bank account you want your pension paid into.

 - Decide who you want to nominate as beneficiaries to receive any money left in your pension account when you die.
 There are complex tax considerations depending on who you nominate, so it may be worth getting independent professional advice.

 Do I have to take my super as a pension?

 The short answer is no. There is nothing stopping you from withdrawing all your super as a lump sum on retirement, although it’s not recommended.

 Superannuation is designed to provide income in retirement to supplement or replace the Age Pension.
 If you withdraw your savings all at once and have no other sources of income, you may have to depend on the Age Pension which provides only a very basic standard of living.

 Account-based super pensions also offer the flexibility to withdraw lump sums when needed to pay for big ticket items like home repairs, a holiday, car or new appliances.